Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 # OpenFrame Configuration Files

 Below are the configuration files which OpenFrame uses to operate and match the configuration of the customer's mainframe.
 All of the configuration files will end in ```.conf``` and can be found in $OPENFRAME_HOME/config folder.
+This may be the most challenging part of a rehosting project, as getting all of the configurations correct on the first attempt may prove to be difficult.
+Each of the below items are items that are found in the default configuration files and should be brought to light with the customer.
+Each and every configuration below must be set as it is on the mainframe, or OpenFrame will not operate as expected.
+By completing the below section diligently, you can reduce the amount of time it takes to rehost a mainframe dramatically.

 # Table of Contents